 You will need to print a copy of the ETA and carry it with you to India, to present to the immigration officer when you land.
 The officer will stamp your passport with your e-Tourist visa for entry into India, and this is valid for the next 30 days.
 It’s also worth noting that you should have a return ticket and enough money to spend during your stay in India.

 The e-Tourist visa is non-extendable and can be applied for not more than twice in a calendar year.

 Which Indian airports accept e-Tourist visas?

 Your ETA will be valid for entry at the following airports: Jaipur, Kolkata, Lucknow, Madurai, Mangalore, Mumbai, Nagpur, Port Blair, Pune, Tiruchirapalli, Trivandrum, Varanasi, and Visakhapatnam.
 Designated seaports include Kochi, Goa, Mangalore, Chennai and Mumbai.
 You may depart the country from any airport/seaport.

 Can you help with my application?

-Though we can not complete your e-visa application for you, we are happy to help with any technical problems or questions by calling the helpline in Delhi for you.
+Though we can not complete your e-Visa application for you, we are happy to help with any technical problems or questions by calling the helpline in Delhi on your behalf.0